Honors in Arts and Humanities

 A project is usually understood to be a creative production in addition to a written paper (minimum 5 pages).
 A project may focus on creative writing, digital media, music, performance, or visual arts, for example, and result in a piece or pieces of creative work accompanied by a critical analysis of the project.
 The project must include public presentation of the project, which could include web publishing, an exhibition, a performance, or a reading.
 Students will work with their faculty supervisor to determine the appropriate form of public presentation.

 Registering for Honors Thesis or Project: In order to register for honors credit, students should consult with their academic advisor.
-Students must complete an Application and Registration for Senior Honors Thesis or Project form, which is signed by the supervisor and second reader and is turned in to the office of the Associate Dean for Undergraduate Education in Arts & Humanities when the student registers.
-Students will then register for three hours of credit under the honors course number in their major: AP 4V99, ATEC 4V99, EMAC 4V99, HIST 4V99, or LIT 4V99.
+Students must complete an Application and Registration for Senior Honors Thesis or Project form, which is signed by the supervisor and second reader and is turned in to the Director of Advising prior to registration for the semester the Senior Honors will take place.
+Students will then register for three hours of credit under the honors course number in their major: AP 4V99, HIST 4V99, LIT 4V99, or PHIL 4V99.

 Submission and Evaluation of Honors Thesis or Project: To earn Arts and Humanities School Honors, both the supervisor and the second reader must evaluate the thesis or project as meriting a grade of B+ or better.
 If the readers determine that the thesis or project is below the quality necessary for honors but merits a passing grade, the student will receive that grade and earn three hours of credit.